-- 1h Every dwelling must have its own individual rating modelled in accordance with the NatHERS Technical Note.
-This includes all Class 2 dwellings in a single building or development, even when a design that is repeated on the same or different projects.
+Every dwelling must have its own NatHERS certificate in accordance with the NatHERS Technical Note.
+This includes all Class 2 dwellings in a single building or development, even when a design is repeated on the same or different projects.
 The assessment and rating of each individual dwelling must reflect the individual characteristics of the dwelling modelled.
-(Tech Note clauses 2.2 and 11.6) - 1i Where a number of Class 2 multi-unit buildings are located in close physical proximity as part of the same development or where the strata plan identifies separate lots, a summary certificate must be completed for each building/lot separately.
+(Tech Note clauses 13.5 and 13.6)

+2i Where a number of Class 2 multi-unit buildings are located in close physical proximity, as part of the same development or where the strata plan identifies separate lots, a summary certificate must be completed for each building/lot separately.

-At the request of the client, a single Class 2 summary certificate can be produced for buildings that are combined and share a lot (for example, by a bridge, shared underground space or an enclosed walkway) where NCC requirements for combined buildings are met.
-(Tech Note clause 11.6.1).
+At the request of the client, a single Class 2 summary certificate can be produced for buildings that are combined and share structural elements (e.g. by a bridge, shared underground space or an enclosed walkway) where NCC requirements for combined buildings are met.
+(Tech Note clause 13.6)

-1.4.1 Re-using a base file
+2.4.1 Reusing a base file